Register your Information for Free Stone Samples Sent Express to You!

 Coastal Elements in Stone Selection:

 • Stone plays a vital role in achieving a coastal aesthetic in Melbourne homes.
-The right stone choices can contribute to the overall ambiance and complement the coastal style with their natural beauty and texture.
+The right stone choices can contribute to the overall ambience and complement the coastal style with their natural beauty and texture.

 • Key features of stones that complement the coastal style include earthy tones and organic patterns (as seen in limestone, travertine, and sandstone), rough or textured finishes that mimic weathered coastal surfaces, and natural variations that provide a sense of authenticity and connection with the surroundings.